dlab-projects/hatespeech-website/content/authors/tom-van-neunen/_index.md

 ---
 # Display name
-name: Chris Kennedy
+name: Tom van Nuenen

 # Username (this should match the folder name)
 authors:
-- chris-kennedy
+- tom-van-nuenen

 user_groups:
 - Research Team

+# Is this the primary user of the site?
+superuser: true

-weight: 5
+weight: 2

 # Role/position
-role: Biostatistics
+role: Senior Data Scientist, D-Lab

 # Organizations/Affiliations
 #organizations: